dawranliou/dawranliou.com/zola-sandbox/content/blog/2017-01-07-generator-the-basics.md

----
++++
-title: Generator - The Basics
+title = "Generator - The Basics"
-date: 2017-01-07
-Category: Python
-tags: python
-Slug: generator-the-basics
-Authors: Daw-Ran Liou
+tags = ["python"]
+slug = "generator-the-basics"
-Summary: These are the basic things you need to know about generators and how to use it to crack some algorithm problems
+description = "These are the basic things you need to know about generators and how to use it to crack some algorithm problems"
-Cover:
----
++++

 _I've been wanting to write articles about generators for quite some time.
 Generator is definitely one of my favorite features in Python.
 Ever since I stopped treating